Links on SoundGuys may earn us a commission. Learn more.

 IP6X | Dust-resistant | Dustproof ✓ | Can withstand...
 Any amount of dust, completely dust-tight |

 The Bose Sport Earbuds merit an IPX4 certification.
-Bose designed the earphones to be protected against splashes from any direction.
+Bose designed the earphones to resist splashes from any direction.
 The Bose Sport Earbuds, and any water-resistant headset with an IPX4 rating or higher, can handle even the sweatiest of us and be no worse for the wear.
-As a matter of fact, they’ll likely survive a clumsy spill from a water bottle too.
+As a matter of fact, these buds will likely survive a clumsy spill from a water bottle too.
 That said, don’t go around thinking these are invincible.
 Full immersion will render them useless.

-Jabra engineered the Jabra Elite Active 75t with durability in mind above all else.
+Jabra engineered the Jabra Elite Active 75t and prioritized durability.
 These earphones received one of the highest IP ratings at IP57, making them dust and water-resistant.
 If you’re a gymnast in training, beach runner, or rock climber, we recommend the Elite Active 75t.
-A dust-resistance rating of five indicates that these are protected from traces of dust, which can still permeate the headphones but won’t interfere with their ability to function.
-Regarding waterproofing, a rating of seven allows for complete immersion at one meter for up to 30 minutes.
+A dust-resistance rating of IP5X indicates traces of dust won’t affect performance.
+Regarding waterproofing, an IPX7 rating allows for complete immersion at one meter for up to 30 minutes.
+Combining these into one pair of buds makes for a very durable product.

 Why you should care about IP ratings

 You may not think your lifestyle warrants any kind of device-proofing, but accidents happen.
 Even the hydrophobic need to drink, leaving potential spills to chance.
-Nowadays, additional protection doesn’t necessitate additional cost.
-While the examples above are of top-tier earbuds, there are plenty of wireless earbuds under $100 and even under $50 with some degree of water resistance.
+Nowadays, extra protection doesn’t necessitate extra cost.
+While the examples above are of top-tier earbuds, plenty of more affordable earbuds are water-resistant.

-Poor spending habits aside, headphones that are rewarded with IP ratings will likely remain on your head longer than those lacking certification.
-If a pair of headphones receives an IP rating, you can rest easy knowing that a drop of water, spring deluge, or an unexpected poolside shove won’t short-circuit the internals.
+Poor spending habits aside, headphones with IP ratings will last longer than those without an IP certification.
+With this rating, you can rest easy knowing that a drop of water, spring deluge, or an unexpected poolside shove won’t short-circuit the internals.
 And as a backup, many warranties cover water-resistance failures.
-Worst-case scenario you jump through some bureaucratic hoops to justify a repair.
+Worst-case scenario, you jump through some bureaucratic hoops to justify a repair.
 Still, not too bad.

 Frequently asked questions about the durability of earbuds and headphones